Digital-Peak/DPDocker/code/README.md

 - The or boolean statement is allowed
 - Increments can also be written the post way
 - If statements are not split
+- Component classes can have use statements on one line as the CategoryServiceTrait and TagServiceTrait need to be defined with insteadof

+Rector does the first time cache the classes in /code/tmp/cache, so if something goes wrong, clear the cache directory.

 ### PHPStan
 PHPStan analyzes the code up to level 8, for now it doesn't care about mixed types which are on level 9 checked.
 While the analyze is performed, the following errors are ignored: